Bill Roedy: Global health leadership

 In 1998, Roedy assumed the role of the inaugural ambassador for UNAIDS, an initiative established by the United Nations that concentrates on the global combat against HIV/AIDS.
 In the same year, he founded the MTV Staying Alive Foundation and served as its chair.
 The foundation has funded 272 small initiatives in 60 countries.

 Between 1999 and 2002, Roedy chaired the Global Business Coalition on HIV/AIDS, which he co-founded.

 In 2002, Roedy received the Award for Business Excellence from U.S. President Bill Clinton, representing the Global Business Coalition and the International AIDS Trust, in recognition of his exceptional contributions.

 In November 2004, Roedy was presented with the International Emmy Founders Award at the 32nd International Emmy Awards.
 He was honored for his transformative impact on television music and his significant contributions to global AIDS advocacy.

 In 2005, Kofi Annan, the Secretary-General of the United Nations, appointed Roedy as the founding chair of the Leadership Committee for the Global Media AIDS Initiative, where he negotiated airtime commitments to fight AIDS.

-Upon his retirement from MTV Networks in 2011, Roedy was appointed by former President of Ireland Mary Robinson as ambassador, then soon after rose to as ambassador and vice chair for the Global Alliance for Vaccination and Immunization (GAVI), a public-private organization with an extensive record of administering hundreds of millions of vaccinations across the globe.
+Upon his retirement from MTV Networks in 2011, Roedy was appointed by former President of Ireland Mary Robinson as ambassador, then soon after rose to ambassador and vice chair for the Global Alliance for Vaccination and Immunization (GAVI), a public-private organization with an extensive record of administering hundreds of millions of vaccinations across the globe.
 He later rose to vice chair and chair of governance.
-Roedy also served as the Chair of the Foundation for AIDS Research (amfAR) and served as founding member and chair of the Global Business Coalition (GBC) on HIV/AIDS from 1999 to 2002.
+Roedy also served as the Chair of the Foundation for AIDS Research (amfAR) and served as a founding member and chair of the Global Business Coalition (GBC) on HIV/AIDS from 1999 to 2002.

 Political career

-In June 2023, Roedy announced his candidacy for the position of Mayor of Miami Beach, Florida as a candidate of the Independent Party of Florida.
+In June 2023, Roedy announced his candidacy for the position of Mayor of Miami Beach, Florida, as a candidate of the Independent Party of Florida.

 Board and organization membership

 Roedy has chaired the Global Business Coalition on HIV/AIDS and the Foundation for AIDS Research (amfAR), founded and chaired the Leadership Committee for the Global Media AIDS Initiative, served as founding member and chair of the Global Business Coalition (GBC), and vice chaired for the Global Alliance for Vaccination and Immunization (GAVI).

 Roedy also works with the Global Health Corps and the Seed Global Health to improve healthcare in Africa.
 In addition, he has supported Goldie Hawn with her MindUp initiative, targeting children in primary schools.

 Roedy has held business advisor and board roles at Lionsgate, Zumba Fitness, Moshi Monsters, Fitsmi, and private equity firm TowerBrook Capital Partners.

 Roedy has served on the boards of Westminster College and The American School in London (ASL).
 He has also held advisory board positions with Baruch College and the Berlin School of Creative Leadership delivering the commencement addresses in 1994 and 2010.
-Since 2015, Roedy has been a member of the Council on Foreign Relations and served as an adviser to the State Department's Foreign Affairs Policy Board from 2018 to 2020.
+Since 2015, Roedy has been a member of the Council on Foreign Relations and served as an advisor to the State Department's Foreign Affairs Policy Board from 2018 to 2020.